Legalization Of Marijuana In Canada

 The legalization cannabis Act, Bill c-45 was passed in the house of commons of Canada in 27 November, 2017.
 Prime Minister Justin Trideau said that its recreational use will no longer be a criminal offence as of 17 Oct, 2018.
 However, it limits home production, consumption and distribution, areas of consumption and times of sale.
 It was then removed from the controlled drug and substances act.

 Taxation and punishment is however implemented on those convicted of giving or selling it to minors or of use while driving a motor vehicle.
 Since then, there are on-line sales of marijuana for recreational use.
 Most provinces have store front operations selling marijuana either run by the government or privately owned.
 The retailers are still limited, just like Buy Bud Now Online Hash.
 It was initially thought that U.S. being so close would also legalize it but so far, medical or recreational cannabis is legal in 33 states.

 National banks have not gotten involved so cannabis companies are struggling to get loans or lines of credit.
 Canada?s legalization is rolling out smoothly.
 The government took time to do task force to create a bill that addresses many issues leading to legalization.
 Provinces have the ability to ban its recreational use.
-There is institution of taxes on marijuana and so far everything seems to work well.
+There is institution of taxes on by weed online and so far everything seems to work well.
 It generates revenue and also faces away the black market.
 There is imposition of 10 percent of $1 Canadian per gram of marijuana.
 The provinces are given 75 percent of the revenue.
 Sales taxes as well amount to 5-15 percent.

 Legalization of marijuana has resulted into less cases of minors accessing the drug because the black market which was responsible for all that mess is diminishing.
 Conviction records for the consumers who had committed crimes that have since then been declared legal, no fees charged and waiting periods.
 This is a relief for those who were unfortunate during the ineffective and long war on drugs.
 The government?s approach is thorough and positive changes, it needs to be monitored because there are a few kinks.